Quantcast

 Health experts suggest drinking plain tap water to stay hydrated throughout the day, especially during and after exercise.
 Carried in a refillable water bottle, it’s convenient, no-cost, and calorie-free.

 Exceptions include hours-long periods of hard physical work or intense exercise, and cases of extreme diarrhea and vomiting, which call for more serious and sustained hydration.
-In such instances, try switchel, a homemade drink that helps to restore electrolytes.
+In such instances, try Switchel, a homemade drink that helps to restore electrolytes.

 The Costs of Bottled Drinks and Bottled Water

-According to one report, Americans spend $21 billion a year on bottled water, as compared to only $29 billion spent in maintaining the infrastructure of our public water system.
+According to one report, Americans spend $21 billion a year on bottled water, as compared to only $29 billion spent on maintaining the infrastructure of our public water system.
 Some critics of bottled water think that this pits private drinking habits against maintaining municipal water supplies.

 Closer to home, the bottled waters at my local supermarket range from less than a buck for plain bottled water to $6 or more for a can of high-end energy drink.
 My frugal household long ago switched to drinking tap water, along with home-brewed coffee and various teas.

-Hot-topic related costs also include the steep energy and environmental expense of bottling water and the social and economic impacts of turning water into a private commodity for sale and profit.
+Hot-topic-related costs also include the steep energy and environmental expense of bottling water and the social and economic impacts of turning water into a private commodity for sale and profit.
 Time to rethink?